Here are the answers to the most common questions

 There are more suggestions listed on my potty training page.

-There is also a good article about crate training dogs at
+In addition, there is a good article about crate training dogs at

 I am getting tired of paying all that money to a groomer to trim my dog, and am thinking about doing the trimming